What are the entry requirements for the PG Dip/MA?

 Fees and funding

-You may be eligible for a Professional and Career Development Loan to help with the cost of the course fees for the PG Dip / MA Youth Work and Community Learning and Development.
+Self finance or you may be eligible for a Professional and Career Development Loan to help with the cost of the course fees for the PG Dip / MA Youth Work and Community Learning and Development.

 YMCA Staff are entitled to a 10% discount on this course!